Skip to content

 What Glide is not

 Glide is not a job board.
 It doesn’t list jobs and leave you to figure out the rest.
-It works alongside you from the moment you start exploring to the moment you evaluate an offer.
-And beyond that, with career pathway planning.
+It works alongside you from the moment you start exploring to the moment you evaluate an offer — and beyond, with career pathway planning that extends years into the future.

 Glide is not an automation tool that applies to jobs on your behalf.
-That approach treats hiring as a numbers game.
-It’s not.
+I’ve seen what mass-application tools do.
+They treat hiring as a numbers game, flooding recruiters with low-signal noise and making the problem worse for everyone.
+Hiring isn’t a numbers game.
 It’s a matching problem, and matching requires understanding both sides deeply.

 Glide is not a replacement for human judgment.
-The AI provides data, structure, and preparation.
+The AI provides data, structure, context, and preparation.
 The decisions are yours.
 The career is yours.
+The system should make you more informed, not more passive.

-Glide is a career companion.
-One that removes the busywork, fills the information gaps, and lets you focus on what actually matters: finding work that fits who you are and where you want to go.
+Glide is a career intelligence platform.
+One that removes the busywork, fills the information gaps, gives you the analytical tools that have always existed on the employer’s side of the table, and lets you focus on the thing that actually matters: finding work that fits who you are and where you want to go.

 Why now

-AI, automation, and digitization are compounding this.
-The World Economic Forum’s Future of Jobs work shows that these forces are reshaping task compositions in knowledge work, increasing demand for advanced analytical and AI skills while reducing some routine white-collar tasks.
+AI is simultaneously the threat and the opportunity.
+The World Economic Forum’s Future of Jobs work shows that AI, automation, and digitization are reshaping task compositions in knowledge work — increasing demand for advanced analytical skills while reducing some routine white-collar tasks.
 Many candidates apply for roles where their skills are only partially aligned, contributing to high application volumes and low conversion.
-Meanwhile, 60% of workers in one study blamed AI for making the job market more challenging, and candidates worry that AI screening tools may introduce or amplify bias while reducing transparency.
+Meanwhile, 60% of workers blame AI for making the job market more challenging, and candidates worry that AI screening tools may introduce or amplify bias while reducing transparency.
+But the same technology that’s disrupting the labor market can be used to give individuals the intelligence, context, and preparation they need to navigate it.
+That’s the asymmetry I’m betting on.

-Economic headwinds, high interest rates, elevated corporate caution, geopolitical tension, are causing organizations to defer or slow white-collar hiring, focusing instead on productivity gains from technology rather than headcount growth.
-Remote and hybrid work have expanded the geographic competition for every role.
+Economic headwinds — high interest rates, corporate caution, geopolitical tension — are causing organizations to defer white-collar hiring, focusing on productivity gains from technology rather than headcount growth.
+Remote and hybrid work have expanded geographic competition for every role.
 Skills have a shorter half-life than ever.

 Professionals navigating this need more than listings.
 They need intelligence.
 They need context.
 They need a system that adapts as fast as the market does.